jan-sneeuw/home/index.md

 **This is still work in progress!**

 I obtained my Master's Degree in Mathematics at the University of Bonn in September 2025 under supervision of Prof. Markus Hausmann and Dr. Andrea Bianchi.
-I specialized in Algebraic Topology and wrote my thesis on the Madsen--Weiss Theorem.
+I specialized in Algebraic Topology and wrote my thesis on the Madsen—Weiss Theorem.

 I have experience in HPC-Linux-Systemadministration (TBA) and a long-standing passion for cybersecurity.